awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances.md

 ## Burstable Performance Instance Requirements<a name="burstable-performance-instances-limits"></a>

 The following are the requirements for T3 and T2 instances:
-+ You must launch your T3 and T2 instances into a virtual private cloud \(VPC\); they are not supported on the EC2\-Classic platform\.
-You cannot change the instance type of an existing instance in EC2\-Classic to a T3 or T2 instance type\.
-For more information about EC2\-Classic and EC2\-VPC, see [Supported Platforms](ec2-supported-platforms.md)\.
 + You must launch a T3 or a T2 instance using an HVM AMI with ENA and NVMe drivers\.
 For more information, see [Release Notes](general-purpose-instances.md#general-purpose-instances-limits)\.
 + You must launch your T3 or T2 instances using an Amazon EBS volume as the root device\.
 For more information, see [Amazon EC2 Root Device Volume](RootDeviceStorage.md)\.
 + T3 and T2 instances are available as On\-Demand Instances, Reserved Instances, and Spot Instances, but not as Scheduled Instances or Dedicated Instances\.
 They are also not supported on a Dedicated Host\.
 For more information, see [Instance Purchasing Options](instance-purchasing-options.md)\.